Nonlinear Aggregation of Phase Elements on the Unit Circle under Parametric External Fields: Results

-This shows that parameters for complete aggregation of $N$ phase elements spread in a band with a finite width with slope $1/2$.
-Complete aggregation means time-varying $\alpha_0(t)$ becomes an attractor, converging $\epsilon\to0$ when $\alpha=\alpha_0(t)+\epsilon$.
-It is noteworthy that complete aggregation occurs over a band of non-zero measure, indicating a nontrivial structure in the $\omega_1-\omega_2$ plane.
-The aggregation of phase elements occurs in such continuous parameter range, that is, the inverse function for obtaining parameters $\omega_1$ and $\omega_2$ from the aggregation indicator $I$ becomes multivalued, so that parameter estimation based on $I$ is impossible.
+From this contour plot, we first observe that anisotropic state of $N$ phase elements is attained in a band with a finite width with slope $1/2$ in the parameter space.
+The term 'aggregation' refers to the phenomenon where phase elements converge toward similar orientations, which may be either transient or persistent.
+When all phase elements, regardless of their initial orientations, converge to a single common periodic trajectory with constant phase offsets and never return to isotropy thereafter, as illustrated in Fig.~\ref{fig:fig-0}(A), this will be termed {\it complete aggregation}.
+As shown in Fig.~\ref{fig:fig-2}, complete aggregation occurs over a continuous band region, revealing nontrivial structure in the parameter plane.
+In other words, the complete aggregation of phase elements occurs in such continuous parameter range, that is, the inverse function for obtaining parameters $\omega_1$ and $\omega_2$ from the aggregation indicator $I$ becomes multivalued, so that parameter estimation based on $I$ is impossible.
+Secondly, contiguous wedge-shaped regions with discrete slopes, as reminiscent of a maple leaf prominently showing the nonlinearity of the entire system, are confirmed to originate from $(\omega_1,\omega_2)=(0,1)$.

-Additionally, sharp lines are confirmed, prominently showing the nonlinearity of the entire system.
-Also, the motion period of aggregated phase elements is confirmed to resonate with the two periods $\omega_1, \omega_2$.
-This suggests aggregation conditions are equivalent to resonance conditions, which we consider in Section 3.

-Also, at $\omega_1=0, \omega_2\neq0$, variable transformation $\beta=\alpha-\omega_2{t}$ shows bifurcation from attractor to periodic solution at $\omega_2=1$.
-According to the enlarged view Fig. \ref{fig:fig-2} of Fig. \ref{fig:fig-1}, complete aggregation states appear as wedge-shaped stable regions radiating from $\omega_1=0,\omega_2=1$.
-The shape of this region is reminiscent of a maple leaf.
-Each individual lobe tip and sinus of the maple leaf form structures similar to so-called Arnold tongues \cite{Guck13}.
-These characteristic regions represent parameter sets where synchronous orbits form under specific resonance conditions, reflecting resonance/locking phenomena of the underlying dynamical system.
-Also, at $\omega_1\neq0, \omega_2=0$, we have periodic solutions $\alpha = \tan^{-1}(e^{\frac{2\sin(\omega_1{t})}{\omega_1}} \tan{\alpha(0)})$, so that the lower boundary of the aggregation band forms a curved (quadratic-like) profile asymptotic to the $\omega_1$-axis.
-Outside the aggregation band, the system exhibits stepwise structural transitions reminiscent of a devil's staircase\cite{Je83}.